-The next step is to assign Exchange Online licenses for each user so they can gain access to their mailboxes.
+The next step is to assign Exchange Online licenses for each user, so they can gain access to their mailboxes.
 In the Office 365 Admin centre, go to the Active Users page and select who you want to assign licenses to.
-You have the option to subscribe to a standalone Exchange Online service, but it’s also included in every Office 365 Business Premium and Enterprise package.
+You have the option to subscribe to a standalone Exchange Online service.
+However, it’s also included in every Office 365 Business Premium and Enterprise package.

 Route email to Exchange Online

 Email services use Mail Exchange (MX) records to know where to deliver your email.
-Currently, your MX record should route emails to your on-premises Exchange Server, but you need to configure it so messages are delivered to your company’s Exchange Online accounts.
+Currently, your MX record should route emails to your on-premises Exchange Server.
+You will need to configure it so messages are delivered to your company’s Exchange Online accounts.
 This process can be fairly technical, so ask your managed services provider (MSP) for support.